senthil4321/help/cs.md

 * Before creating certificate CSR signature is verfied with the Public key contained in the CSR
 * Smart card csr has subject identifier which is used for whitelisting
 * csr subject has country C.
+* It is possible to change subject while singing CSR
 ## Homomorphic Encryption

 * Mathmatical Property